 Skills for Life & Independence are a paramount objective of Oakley School, and as such we embed these skills throughout our curriculum and school day.

-Within Key Stage 3, students take part in one lesson per week designated for developing and consolidating a range of skills for life & independence.
+Within Phase 3, students take part in one lesson per week designated for developing and consolidating a range of skills for life & independence.
 These lessons include skills such as how to cook simple meals, how to wash, iron and store clothes, how to plan an event, how to navigate a familiar and an unfamiliar area, as well as using key skills that students would use in a place of work.
-As students progress through Key Stage 3, the skills learnt are consolidated and become more complex, giving our students a more robust knowledge and understanding of how to care for themselves, with as high a degree of independence as possible.
+As students progress through Phase 3, the skills learnt are consolidated and become more complex, giving our students a more robust knowledge and understanding of how to care for themselves, with as high a degree of independence as possible.

 In Year 10 students embark on an accredited course entitled ‘Life & Living Skills’, for three lessons per week.
 In this, students develop and consolidate their skills for life & independence further.
 Students take part in learning more complex skills, such as travelling within the community, using community facilities, shopping on a budget, and a wide range of work experience skills.
 When students reach the end of Year 11, we aim to have students conducting themselves with as high a degree of independence as possible, preparing them for their next stage of education, or indeed moving on to work in the wider community.